brianleroux/wtfjs/README.md

 Note that your code won't be highlighted :( If you'd like to figure out how to get '```' to highlight, please help and submit PR!
 Thank you! - @DTrejo

+I might have figured highlighting out, but it requires further editing on your side - [paulstelian97](http://github.com/paulstelian97)

 the code
 ---